versionone/api-examples/rest/apis-walkthrough.md

 curl 'https://www16.v1host.com/api-examples/rest-1.v1/Data/Member/20' -H "Authorization:Bearer 1.aBg7sVXSZeEsf3cwvQFEdkkt384="
 ```

-## What you need to do to repeat this in your own instance
+## How to repeat this against your own VersionOne Lifecycle instance

 If you'd like to adapt this tutorial to run against your own instance of VersionOne Lifecycle, you'll need to [generate an Access Token as described in the VersionOne Community site](https://community.versionone.com/Help-Center/Lifecycle_System_Asset_Diagram_and_Descriptions/Managing_Your_Member_Account_Details/Authorizing_Application_Access).
 Once you've generated the token, simply use that token and your own instance URL in place of the token and URL that the exercises contain.

-## Exercise 1: Query a Scope (Project) by its OID Token for its default API representation
+## Exercise 1: Query a Scope (Project)

-> for its default representation (known as **Project** to the UI) by its [OID Token](https://community.versionone.com/Developers/Developer-Library/Platform_Concepts/OID_Token) for its default API representation

-The simplest thing you can do with the VersionOne Lifecycle REST APIs is to query for information about the Scopes and other Workitems in your instance.
+The simplest thing you can do with VersionOne Lifecycle REST APIs is to query for information about the Scopes (known as **Projects** to the UI) and other Workitems in an instance.
+While this exercise may seem basic, it provides a solid foundation for you to learn  more sophisticated and powerful query parameters and options.

+### What you'll learn

+* How to find the [OID Token](https://community.versionone.com/Developers/Developer-Library/Platform_Concepts/OID_Token) of a Scope within the VersionOne Lifecycle UI
+* How to use the numeric porition of an OID Token to get the default API representation of a Scope using cURL

 ### Step 1: View the Projects page in Lifecycle